DarrenCoppinger/milestone-project-4/README.md

 ---

 ## UX

-This website has a number of user and business goa
+This website has a number of user and business aims.
+They are as follows:

-provides users with a tool that allows them to book a seat in a bar on the "Booking" page.
-Through the admin functionality of the website the the bar staff can approve, deny or amend the booking request (potentially after contacting the customer directly).

-### Goals
+### Aims
-#### User Goals
+#### User Aims
-The user goals for this website are to:
+The user aims for this website are to:
 - provide a booking system for customers to request a type of seat in the bar for a particular date and time
 - provide a drinks/products page to act as a complete menu of what is available to the customer (this removes the requirement of a physical menu)
-- provide a completely contactless way for customers to contruct and place an order from the bar for a particular table.
+- provide a completely contactless way for customers to construct and place an order from the bar for a particular table.
 - provide a contactless way for a customer to pay for an order they have constructed

-#### Business Goals
+#### Business Aims
-The business goals for this website are to:
+The business aims for this website are to:
 - provide a database of booking requests from customers for staff to review.
-- reduce staff workload creating a booking system that sends automatic emails emails to the customers when the status of their application changes.
+- reduce staff workload creating a booking system that sends automatic emails to the customers when the status of their application changes.
 - provide a contactless payment mechanism to remove the requirement of processing payments through a card machines or cash.
 - provide a mechanism for customers to make enquires through the website.